joaquin-corchero/Phoenix-training/rumbl/README.md

 * mix phoenix.routes: allows to see the routes for the project

 ##ecto commands
-* mix ecto.gen.migration name_of_migration
+* mix ecto.gen.migration name_of_migration -> after doing changes to models to create the migration
-* mix ecto.migrate (seeding have been added to the seeds file within private)
+* mix ecto.migrate name_of_migration -> execute migration
-* mix phoenix.gen.model Category categories name:string
+* mix phoenix.gen.model Category categories name:string -> generates model